 It is only with his assassination that his popularity ascended.

-And now, 204 years later, he is our hero.
+And now, over 200 years later, he is our hero.

 One must feel happy for the young man of thirty-one, who, profoundly depressed and even suicidal, made a confession to his friend Joshua Speed.
 Years later, in 1866, Speed recalled: